-Qualitative interviews highlighted the importance of a collaboration between HR and CGC not only for the work but also for the life outside the companies.
+Qualitative interviews nigning near the importance of a conaboration between the and coc not only for the Work but also for the life outside the companies.
 Especially with people that have a history of migration or youth that move to another country for a period (i.e., mobility program), it emerges as crucial to prepare them to new realities and sometimes address interpersonal and relational issues that could also rise in the new situations.
 Additional information from the counselor who works with migrant and refugees highlights the need of help them developing knowledge about the new world of work and help employers to understand and tolerate that many of them could have had problems with justice.